top of page

 But nature's signature is biodiversity.
 Biodiversity is her expression of unsurpassed intelligence.
 The more biodiversity, the healthier an ecosystem, with billions of interactions taking place simultaneously—symbiotic or predatory—to keep the whole system in a very fine balance.
 This law of nature is equally valid on a planetary scale, in agricultural fields, rainforests, prairies, city landscapes, and our gardens—even in our own bodies, as they are complex microbial ecosystems.

-We all know that a garden devoid of food and shelter cannot be a host for abundant life.
+We all know that a garden devoid of food and shelter cannot be a host to abundant life.
 That's why we keep the seed heads for the birds so they get fresh, nutritious seeds throughout the winter, and we leave the hollow stem stubbles of our flowers so the stems can fulfil their function as nurseries for wild bees.
 We rake the leaves onto our flower beds because those leaves contain the butterflies we want to see in summer.

 So when are we "allowed" to clean up?